ComputationalPhysiology/simcardems2/README.md

 ```
 The option -v mounts the current directory and its files to the new container.

-Install simcardems2:
-Inside the Docker container, enter the simcardems2 folder and install:
+Inside the Docker container, enter the simcardems2 folder and install simcardems2:

 ```shell
 python3 -m pip install -e .